Choose Your Knock Sensors Help Topic Below

-So, The knock sensors job is to monitor the engine for any signs of detonation.
-Consequently, Detonation is the premature ignition of the air/fuel mixture.
-Furthermore, Detonation produces a distinctly mechanical knocking sound.
-But, Is usually detected at higher engine speeds or a sudden increase in engine load.
+So, the knock sensors job is, to monitor the engine for any signs of detonation.
+Consequently, detonation is the premature ignition, of the air fuel mixture.
+So, detonation produces, a distinctly mechanical knocking sound.
+But, is usually detected at higher engine speeds or; a sudden increase in engine load.

-Consequently, Producing the same knocking sound as detonation.
-So, To prevent detonation, The knock sensor monitors the frequency at which normal detonation occurs.
-Also, Providing the (PCM) with a continuous live data stream, that allows the (PCM) to control the ignition timing.
+As a result, producing the same knocking sound, as detonation.
+So, to prevent detonation; the knock sensor monitors the frequency, at which normal detonation occurs.
+Consequently, providing the (PCM), with a continuous live data stream; that allows the (PCM), to control the ignition timing.

-But, If the knock sensor detects a change in that frequency, it will generate a new signal voltage.
-Consequently, That signal voltage is based on the changed frequency.
+So, if the knock sensor detects, a change in that frequency; it will generate a new signal voltage.
+Consequently, that signal voltage is based on the changed frequency.
 Which the (PCM) then interprets as detonation.

-So, The advantage of this is that the (PCM) can always keep the ignition timing advanced.
-As a result, Suitable for any given set of engine operating conditions.
-Therefore, Increasing engine efficiency and fuel economy, while reducing emissions.
-Finally, A defective knock sensor has a direct bearing on engine operation and efficiency.
+So, the advantage of this is, that the (PCM), can always keep the ignition timing advanced.
+Therefore, suitable for any given set of engine operating conditions.
+As a result, increasing engine efficiency and fuel economy; while reducing emissions.
+In other words, a defective knock sensor has, a direct bearing on engine operation and efficiency.

 Knock Sensors Failure Symptoms: